Exocortex/unity-clara/README.md

  ```Javascript
  Clara clara = new Clara(username, apiToken, host);
 ```
-You can get the idea from **_ClaraIO.cs_**, and we also provide how export and get the thumbnail from clara in the code.
+You can get the idea from **_ClaraIO.cs_**, and we also provide how to export and get the thumbnail from clara in the code.

 ## Available Resources and Methods
 * scenes:library --- List public scenes